jaaborot/datasciencecoursera/CodeBook.md

 avgFrequencyBodyBodyGyroJerkMagstd | Numeric |        |

 Each variable in the tidy data set in Table 2, except for the activity and subject variables, is the corresponding average of the variables in the intermediate data set in Table 1.

+### Tidy Data Set Dimensions

+The generated tidy data set has 180 rows and 68 columns.
+The last 66 columns correspond to the average value variables defined in Table 2.
+The rows of the data set correspond to the average values of the last 66 variables defined in Table 2 with respect to the activity and subject variables.
+The generated tidy data set is written into a file **tidy_dataset.txt** available at the top level directory of this repository.

 ## Handling Missing Values